 - Run the bathroom and kitchen exhaust fans when you shower and cook.

-- Run the dishwasher during cooler times of day.
+- Run the dishwasher during cooler times of the day.

 - Cook with lids on your pots and pans.